How The General Counsel Role is Changing While Working Remotely

 Whether or not your organization previously emphasized physical and mental well-being, the need is more important than ever.
 Employees working from home are isolated from the social aspects of the office.
 And they must deal with a host of other issues and distractions associated with remote working.
 As such, GCs should encourage remote workers to maintain a predictable schedule and routine as much as possible.

-As lawyers learn how to adapt to the 'new normal,' it is important to remember that the current situation will not last forever.
+As lawyers learn how to adapt to the ‘new normal,’ it is important to remember that the current situation will not last forever.
 Still, the crisis should not be viewed as something that merely needs to be weathered.
-See it instead as a time to invest in the future of your organization, modernize, and grow, as well as prepare for future crises.
+See it as a time to invest in the future of your organization, as well as prepare for future crises.
 This will all help you to adapt and change whenever necessary.

 Now, stay crisis-ready by reading helpful tips from our whitepaper, Contract Management Crisis Preparedness for GCs.
 It could pay dividends for your legal team in the long run.